 The grandparents walk down the aisle first.
 Next, the parents of the groom walk down.
 Traditionally, an usher escorts the women and the men walk behind.
 If the mothers are lighting a unity candle, the father of the groom sits down in the first pew.
 The mother of the groom stands by the right front pew and does not sit down.
 If there is not a unity candle, the parents of the groom sit down together in the first pew.
 The next to be escorted up are the parents of the bride.
 If the mothers are lighting the unity candle they will walk up the stairs together at this time and go to opposite sides of the alter and light the end candles of the unity candle.
 They will then walk back to the pews together and sit in their respective seats.

 The groom and pastor are in the groom’s room.
 The men come out from the Groom’s room when the mothers are finished lighting the candles (or seated if they are not lighting the unity candle).
 The groom stands in front of his parents.
-The officiant stands on the altar carpeting or on the main floor of the church to the side.
+The officiant stands on the alter carpeting or on the main floor of the church to the side.

 The first bridal couple starts to walk down the aisle slowly and gracefully.
 As the first couple leaves the foyer area, the next couple steps up to the metal threshold in the carpeting.
 Remember at this point that pictures are being taken and couples need to be still.
 They will be seen in the background of all pictures.
 When the last bridal couple starts to walk, then the ushers close the doors from within the foyer.
 The father of the bride escorts the bride into the foyer.

-On cue from the Officiant, the ushers slowly pull open the doors to the inside of the foyer as the bride walks down the aisle.
-The usher fluffs the train and the doors close behind the bride as soon as her dress is out of the foyer.
+On cue from the coordinator, the ushers slowly pull open the doors to the inside of the foyer as the bride walks down the aisle.
+The wedding coordinator fluffs the train and the doors close behind the bride as soon as her dress is out of the foyer.
 This reduces the backlight for the photographer.
 When the bride and father are down toward the front of the church and pictures are not being taken towards the back, the ushers can open the foyer doors again and go sit with their families.